mvindahl/zx81-dat-tape-reader/README.md

 sinusiodal waves.
 What's worse, the signal has also been reduced and has drifted.
 TBD: Horror gallery

-Existing tools were based upon counting peaks.
+Existing tools were based upon counting peaks and had a hard time dealing with the decayed tapes.

 ## This project
 Started off as an experiment and still is, I guess.
 The idea is to use an off-the-shelf algorithm to detect